Anushka-0422/100-days-of-code/README.md

 🔹 Strings – Learned how to manipulate strings using methods like .length, .slice(), .toUpperCase(), .toLowerCase(), .includes(), and more.
 🔹 Arrays – Practiced with array methods such as .push(), .pop(), .shift(), .unshift(), .indexOf(), .includes(), .join(), and .splice().

+🔹 Day 31 of #100DaysOfCode

+Today I solved assignments based on Arrays and Strings in JavaScript.

+🧠 Practiced:

+Array methods (push, pop, map, filter)

+String operations (slice, toUpperCase, includes)

+Logic building with loops and conditions

+✅ Improving my problem-solving and logic step by step!